restify/clients/README.md

 httpClient.get('/500', function (err, req) {
   req.on('result', function (err, res) {
     // err is an InternalServerError here. but a 500 could still return
-    // some data.
-    res.on('data', function (chunk) {
+    // some data like an error message, so let's parse the response now. res.on('data', function (chunk) {
-      // parse the chunks here...  // oh no, bad data! but how do I get
+      // parse the chunks here...
-      // this error to the after event? var invalidDataError = new Error('invalid data format!');
+      // oh no, bad data! but how do I get this error to the after event? var invalidDataError = new Error('invalid data format!');
       // attach it to the req or res object req.httpClientError = invalidDataError;